Sohan708/aibc_demo/README.md

    npm install
    ```

-3. Configure the API endpoint in `config.js`:
+3. Configuration:
-   The current configuration sends data to `http://192.168.5.117:3000/temperature-data`
+   API endpoints and other configuration options are now directly integrated into `pipeReader.js`.

 ## Usage